lddubeau/saxes/README.md

 The XML specification does not define any method by which to parse XML fragments.
 However, there are usage scenarios in which it is desirable to parse fragments.
-In order to allow this, saxes provides two initialization options.
+In order to allow this, saxes provides three initialization options.

 If you pass the option `fragment: true` to the parser constructor, the parser will expect an XML fragment.
 It essentially starts with a parsing state